Safeguarding Statement of Intent

 - To encourage and guide the participants to accept responsibility for their own performance and behaviour.

-If you have any queries about our Safeguarding & Child Protection Policy, please contact our Child Safeguarding Officer.
+If you have any queries about our Safeguarding & Child Protection Policy, please contact our Lead Safeguarding Officer.